CEO of Better.com fires 900 workers on Zoom call before Christmas - NZ Herald

 One unhappy worker who filmed the call can be heard saying on the footage: "F*** you dude.
 Are you f***ing kidding me?"

-Among those fired was the company's the diversity, equity and inclusion recruiting team.
+Among those fired was the company's diversity, equity and inclusion recruiting team.

 After the video was published online, Garg accused hundreds of the now-redundant employees of "stealing" from their colleagues and customers by being unproductive.